rahul0705/rahul0705.github.io/resume.md

 #### September 2016 - July 2018

-Responsible for a number of enhancements to the WxConnect Project to increase functionality in the processing of weather products.
-Overhauled automated deployment system to decrease deployment times and allow the customer to preform upgrades within their timeline.
-Preformed root cause analysis to determine the origination of corrupted weather products.
+Responsible for several enhancements to the WxConnect Project to increase functionality in the processing of weather products.
+Overhauled automated deployment system to decrease deployment times and allow the customer to perform upgrades within their timeline.
+Performed root cause analysis to determine the origination of corrupted weather products.

 ##### Skills Developed: